The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 Offers Telehealth

-Michael Pitman is a General Surgeon in New York, New York.
+Michael Pitman is a General Surgeon practicing medicine in New York, New York.
 Dr. Pitman is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Spasmodic Dysphonia, Perichondritis, Vocal Cord Dysfunction, Endoscopy, and Laryngectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Perichondritis, Vocal Cord Dysfunction, Endoscopy, and Laryngectomy.
 Dr. Pitman is currently accepting new patients.

 Distinguished in Vocal Cord Dysfunction